nick-nuti/DE10-lite-Calculator/README.md

   - Advance to state 4

 State 4:
   - Show the output of the operation.
-Output will show in NIOS II uart terminal (in float format); output will also show on SSD on FPGA dev board.
+Output will show in NIOS II uart terminal (in double format); output will also show on SSD on FPGA dev board.
 Obviously the uart terminal will show the best and most accurate results
   - Press KEY1 to use output as operand0 and advance to state 2
   - Press KEY0 to reset operation and advance to state 0